microsoft/BotFramework-Composer/docs/guidelines/Composer-help-contents.md

 * **Instructional copy**: Instructional texts that provide users with information about what to do.
 * **Tooltip**: Texts displayed in an informational text box when hovering over an item.
-* **Watermark text**: Texts that live inside an edit box or entry field, usually instructional and with an example.
+* **Watermark text**: Texts that live inside an edit box or entry field, usually with an example that supplements the instructional text.
 * **Help link**: Context-sensitive help (CSH) links added to the user interface to help users with a concept or procedure while using a product.

 # Guidelines